 • establish the rules of procedure for the region and to propose modifications in case of necessity.

-• propose to the regional Secretary the names of associations who are willing and available to host and organise a regional meetings: for example the Annual Seminar Council meeting and / or committee meetings.
+• propose to the Regional Committee the names of associations who are willing and available to host and organise a regional meetings: for example the Annual Seminar Council meeting and / or committee meetings.

 The Regional Committee